tusharkhoche/tusharkhoche/README.md

 # Hi, I'm Tushar 👋

 ## About Me
-I'm a Software Quality Engineer making a dedicated transition into AI & Machine Learning development.
+I'm an AI & ML Developer with a background in software engineering and test automation.
 With a background in Electronics & Communication Engineering and a career in QA automation, I bring systematic thinking and rigorous testing discipline to building intelligent systems.

 🌍 Based in Canada
 🎓 PGP in AI & ML — Great Lakes Executive Learning × UT Austin McCombs School of Business (2021)